Lymkwi/Lymkwi/README.md

 ---

-If you're looking for more of the things I do, I have my own [git hosting service](https://git.vulpinecitrus.info/).
-I also talk about some things I do on my [blog](https://vulpinecitrus.info/blog/).
+If you're looking for more of the things i do, i have my own [git hosting service](https://git.vulpinecitrus.info/). i also talk about some things i do on my [blog](https://vulpinecitrus.info/blog/).

 ![Github statistics](https://github-readme-stats.vercel.app/api?username=Lymkwi&show_icons=true&theme=ocean_dark&include_all_commits=true)